Tips and Techniques for Making Cold Brew Coffee at Home

 - If you plan to add milk, try a medium or dark roast blend for bold and balanced flavors.

 Always remember that freshly ground coffee beans are most ideal for making cold brew.
-Instead of buying pre-ground coffee, buy whole beans and make ground coffee at home.
+Instead of buying pre-ground coffee, buy whole beans and make ground coffee at home with a cold brew grinder.
 If you do not have your own grinder, you can buy whole beans at a local coffee shop and ask them to ground the beans there.

 4. Steep in a cool temperature if possible.